 A copay, or copayment, is a fixed amount you pay for a covered healthcare service after you've paid your deductible.
 For example, you might pay a $20 copay for a doctor's visit or a $10 copay for a generic prescription drug.

-Low copay health insurance plans are designed to make healthcare services more affordable by requiring a smaller fixed payment from the insured person for each covered service.
+low copay health insurance plans plans are designed to make healthcare services more affordable by requiring a smaller fixed payment from the insured person for each covered service.
 This contrasts with high-deductible plans where the out-of-pocket costs before insurance coverage kicks in can be substantial.
 The primary benefit of a low copay is that it encourages regular use of preventive services and prompt attention to health issues, potentially leading to better long-term health outcomes and lower overall healthcare expenditures.

 Key Components and Benefits